-- 12.1 The Barrister is not liable for any loss or damage suffered by any persons, firms or partnerships other than the Lay Client and the Solicitor. - 12.2 The Barrister shall arrange and maintain professional indemnity insurance as required by the Code or, if higher, to the level, if any, set out in the Agreement as provided in clause 20.2. - 12.3 Nothing in these General Terms excludes or limits any liability (whether at common law (including in negligence), in equity or otherwise):
+12.1 The Barrister is not liable for any loss or damage suffered by any persons, firms or partnerships other than the Lay Client and the Solicitor.

+12.2 The Barrister shall arrange and maintain professional indemnity insurance as required by the BSB Handbook or, if higher, to the level, if any, set out in the Agreement as provided in clause 20.2.

+12.3 Save as otherwise expressly agreed by reference to optional clause 20.3 below, nothing in these General Terms excludes or limits any liability (whether at common law (including in negligence), in equity or otherwise):